UAV Ground School and Flight Training

 This training is required for Transport Canada Special Flight Operation Certificate (SFOC) and Pilot Permits.

-Our instructors hold Air Transport Pilot License with Flight Instructor rating which ensures your training and certificate will be recognized by Transport Canada for SFOC application and Pilot Permits in the future.
+Our instructors hold Air Transport Pilot License with Flight Instructor rating and be submitted to Transport Canada for SFOC application and Pilot Permits in the future.